Today’s Wonder of the Day was inspired by Julia. Julia Wonders, “Why cant penguins fly?” Thanks for WONDERing with us, Julia!

-Polar bear: Because they don‘t have enough money to buy plane tickets!
+It’s because they don‘t have enough money to buy plane tickets!

-OK, so that’s an old joke, but we still like it!
+Okay, so that’s an old joke, but we still like it!
 And it made us WONDER…why can’t penguins fly?
 After all, they are birds, aren’t they?